-Wordshark has been producing learning games for reading and spelling for over 20 years, revising and updating continually to reflect best educational practice.
+Wordshark has been producing learning games for reading and spelling for 25 years, revising and updating continually to reflect best educational practice.
 Wordshark has remained a small company, staying within its area of expertise.

 The early days: